 All clinical staff have been formally trained by Marsha Linehan's Institute Training Company, Behavioral Tech

 Our program offers several levels of DBT.
 We offer the standard DBT, which consists of one weekly general DBT group and one weekly individual DBT processing therapy session.
-Team consultation, 24-hour coaching, and progress measures are also included.
+Team consultation, 24-hour coaching, DBT for Families Group, and progress measures are also included.

 For individuals who need more intensive treatment, we offer additional DBT groups and individual DBT processing sessions.
 We also offer concurrent treatment for co-occurring disorders that are targets for treatment because they themselves complicate the overall progress.
 With a large staff with multiple specialties, we are able to work together to help solve a multitude of problems.